WOI-DT: Nexstar ownership

 On September 16, 2013, Citadel announced that it would sell WOI-DT, along with KCAU-TV and WHBF-TV, to Nexstar Broadcasting Group for $88 million.
 Nexstar immediately took over the stations' operations through a time brokerage agreement.
 The deal followed Citadel founder and CEO Phil Lombardo's decision to "slow down" as well as a desire by Lynch Entertainment to divest its investments in WOI and WHBF.
 The sale was completed on March 13, 2014.
 Nexstar soon grew its holdings in Des Moines by announcing the purchase of CW affiliate KCWI from the liquidating trust of Pappas Telecasting for $3.5 million, a deal announced that November and finalized in March 2016.

 Secretary of State Mike Pompeo is interviewed by WOI's Sabrina Ahmed in March 2019.

 WOI re-launched on January 5, 2015, as Local 5 with newscasts titled Local 5 News and a revamped morning newscast, Good Morning Iowa.
 The rebrand accompanied renewed investment by Nexstar, which added eight newsroom positions to the budget and updated WOI's set and equipment.

 Sale to Tegna Inc.

 Nexstar agreed to acquire Tribune Media—owner of WHO-DT—for $6.4 billion in cash and debt.
 Nexstar could not keep both of WOI and WHO; it opted to retain WHO and sold WOI and KCWI to Tegna Inc. as part of an 11-station, $740-million divestiture package.

+Second Nexstar ownership

+Nexstar acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+The deal included approval via the FCC's Media Bureau for Nexstar to own three station licenses in markets such as Des Moines.
+The year before, a federal appeals court had struck down a rule barring ownership of two top-four station licenses.
+A temporary restraining order issued by the U.S. District Court for the Eastern District of California on March 28, 2026, later escalated to a preliminary injunction on April 17, has prevented Nexstar from integrating the stations.